Logo

 The name is believed to have derived from the manor of Alanby owned by Alan, second Lord of Allerdale, the manor eventually passed to heirs who adopted the name 'de Alanby'

-The parish church of Christ Church was originally a Chapel of Ease and dates to 1745, it was built on the site of a previous chapel and extended in the following century. inside there is a memorial tablet to Captain Joseph Huddart (1741-1816) who sailed with the East India Company to China and India and was the first vicar of Allonby.
+The parish church of Christ Church was originally a Chapel of Ease and dates to 1745, it was built on the site of a previous chapel and extended in the following century.
+Inside there is a memorial tablet to Captain Joseph Huddart (1741-1816) who sailed with the East India Company to China and India and was the first vicar of Allonby.
+A large percentage of the Allonby population in past times were Quakers.